I Touch Myself: Critical reception

 Alex Henderson from AllMusic described the song as "infectious," while editor Adrian Zupp called it a "lascivious headline-grabber."
-A reviewer from Billboard stated that it's a "modern rock smash," noting lead singer Christina Amphlett's video appearance as "eye-catching."
-James Muretich from Calgary Herald joked, "One gathers she`s not talking about scratching her nose".
+A reviewer from Billboard magazine named it a "modern rock smash," noting lead singer Christina Amphlett's video appearance as "eye-catching."
+James Muretich from Calgary Herald joked, "One gathers she's not talking about scratching her nose".
+Everett True from Melody Maker commented, "Yes, it is about what you think.
+It's a song about female obsession, gratification, frustration and masturbation which, apparently, Mike Read played on Round Table and then got extremely embarrassed by.
+He shouldn't have done.
+It's a song about giving, and giving as much as you can: tantalising, without being titillating.
+Musically, it's straight-down-the-line mid-American rock (Bangles, Go-Go's).
+I'm rather fond of it, to tell the truth."
 Magazine Music & Media wrote that "it will stay in your mind for the rest of the week."
 Alan Jones from Music Week commented, "'I Touch Myself' has already been a number one single in their native Australia, and is now in the US Top 10.
 It won't do that well here, but its loose, post-punk execution and killer hook add up to a hit."
 Caroline Sullivan from Smash Hits called it "one of pop's finer nanoseconds" in her review of the DiVINYLS album.

 Music video

-The song's accompanying music video, directed by Michael Bay, was nominated for three MTV Video Music Awards, including Video of the Year.
+The song's accompanying music video, directed by American film director and producer Michael Bay, was nominated for three MTV Video Music Awards, including Video of the Year.

+Impact and legacy

+In January 2018, Australian network Triple M ranked the song at No. 60 in its list of the "most Australian" songs of all time.
+In October 2023, Billboard magazine ranked "I Touch Myself" at No. 326 in their "500 Best Pop Songs of All Time" list.
+In January 2025, American Songwriter ranked the song among "3 of the Best Opening Lines in One-Hit Wonder Songs from the 1990s".